youssef-mansor/TheAgentCompany/doc/SETUP.md

 Install `make` and `curl`, e.g. `sudo apt install -y curl make`.

 2. Run `sudo chmod 666 /var/run/docker.sock` since we need to mount docker socket to the container.
-Check the installation by goto servers directory and run `make check`.
-The command should show your local docker and docker compose version.

 3. Goto servers directory and run `make setup`.
 It will automatically do the following things:
+    * Run `make check`.
+The command should show your local docker and docker compose version.
-    * Pull image by `make pull-image`.
+    * Run `make pull-image` to pull image.
 Actually the image will auto pull in the next step, but the image is pretty large, around 15GB.
 Better pull it here to check for correctness.
     * Run `make start-api-server-with-setup` and wait 60s for service launching until you pass the next step
     * Run `make health-check` to check whether service up.